benmdavis/packetMonitor/README.md

 # packetMonitor
 (WIP) Packet sniffer for local network.
-Goal: A local network packet sniffer built in C using the libpcap library that outputs data in an (TBD) format that is then displayed using (TBD) framework via Python.
+Goal: A local network packet sniffer built in C using the libpcap library that outputs data in a readable format and a CSV file that is then displayed using (TBD) framework via Python.
 Current state: IPv4, IPv6, ARP data handled.
 Installed GTK4 and learned how to write a Makefile.
 Next steps: Design layout of frontend.